kriswep/wetainment/pages/pages/about/index.md

 Working for a great medium sized company doing development and consulting in SAP environments.

-Personally interested in all thinks JS.
+Personally interested in all thinks JS, this is what I'm talking about here mostly.